Adriwin06/Game-Patches/README.md

 ### Increased Cars LODs Distance
 Increase the LODs distance for the vehicles including traffic.
 It has only been increased by a factor of 5x because the game really don't like too high values for this.

+⚠️ **Warning**: This patch can greatly affect the game performance depending on how you run the game without the patch.
+And higher values than 5x can greatly decrease the performance even on high-end hardware: the game is not optimized for this.

 <table align= "center">
   <tr>
     <td width="50%">